Understanding Malaysian Business Visa Categories

 Scenario 2: The Manufacturing Specialist's Employment Pass Journey

-Background: Priya, an automotive engineering specialist from Chennai, received a job offer from a Malaysian manufacturing company with a RM 8,500 monthly salary—comfortably above the Employment Pass threshold.
+Background: Priya, an automotive engineering specialist from Chennai, received a job offer from a Malaysian manufacturing company with a monthly salary of RM 8,500—positioned within the Category III range of RM 5,000 to RM 9,999 under the current framework.

-Solution: Priya's employer initiated the Employment Pass application before her Indian resignation.
-They secured approval-in-principle within 5 weeks.
-Priya then submitted her physical documents through VFS Global in Chennai, received her entry visa, and traveled to Malaysia where she completed her medical examination and collected her Employment Pass card within 2 weeks.
+Solution: Priya's employer initiated the Employment Pass application through the ESD portal before her Indian resignation.
+Processing took approximately 7 weeks from complete submission to approval-in-principle.
+Priya then submitted her physical documents through VFS Global in Chennai, received her entry visa, and traveled to Malaysia where she completed her medical examination and collected her Employment Pass card within 2 weeks of arrival.

 Scenario 3: The Entrepreneur's Market Exploration